Obama officials concede role in slow $20 Harriet Tubman bill rollout: report

 SCHUMER DEMANDS INVESTIGATION INTO TRUMP ADMINISTRATION'S SUPPOSED DELAY OF $20 BILL

-“Those announcements were not grounded in reality," Felix said.
+“Those announcements were not grounded in reality," Felix said, referring to the Obama administration's promises to have the bill ready by 2020.
 "The U.S. had not at the time acquired the security features to redesign and protect the notes."

 Mnuchin has cited those security issues in testimony before Congress, saying the bill would likely not be ready until 2028.